Generalized quiver varieties and triangulated categories: Generalized Nakajima categories

 Let $\Z Q^f$ be the repetition quiver of $Q^f$ (see \cite{Riedtmann80a}).
 We refer to the vertices $(i', p)$, $i\in Q_0$, $p\in \Z$, as the {\em frozen vertices} of $\Z Q^f$.
 We define the automorphism $\tau$ of $\Z Q$ to be the shift by one unit to the left, so that we have in particular $\tau(i,p)=(i, p-1)$ for all vertices $(i, p) \in Q_0 \times \Z$.
 Similarly, we define $\sigma$ by $(i,p) \mapsto (i', p-1)$ and $ (i', p) \mapsto (i, p)$ for all $i \in Q_0$, $p \in \Z$.

 For example, if $Q$ is the Dynkin diagram $A_2$, the repetition $\Z Q^f$ is the quiver

-Finally we denote by $\bar \alpha$ the unique arrow to $\alpha: y \to x$ that runs from $\tau x \to y$.
+Finally we denote by $\bar \alpha$ the arrow associated by construction to $\alpha: y \to x$ that runs from $\tau x \to y$.
 As in \cite{Gabriel80} and \cite{Riedtmann80a}, we denote by $k(\Z Q)$ the \emph{mesh category} of $\Z Q$, that is the objects are given by the vertices of $\Z Q$ and the morphisms are $k$-linear combinations of paths modulo the ideal spanned by the mesh relations

-where the sum runs through all arrows of $\Z Q$ starting in $\tau x$.
+where the sum runs through all arrows of $\Z Q$ ending in $x$.
+Note that we always compose arrows from left to right.

 By Happel's Proposition~4.6 of \cite{Happel87} and Theorem~5.6 of \cite{Happel88}, there is a fully faithful embedding

 where $\ind \cd_Q$ denotes the category of indecomposable complexes in the bounded derived category of mod $kQ$.
 The functor $H$ is an equivalence if and only if $Q$ is of Dynkin type.